By Andy Norton, Senior VP and CMO, and Eileen Jaskuta, VP, Quality and Patient Safety

 - Wendy Hakun, Director Respiratory/Sleep Center, Lankenau Medical Center: The program was fantastic; I have acquired project management, lean methodology, assessment and collaboration skills.
 The coursework expanded my knowledge in terms of population health and the challenges our organization faces.
 We need to think outside of our “acute care, episode focused” box to position ourselves to promote wellness of at risk populations.
 The concentration of the program aligns perfectly with our MLH strategic imperatives to support community health, team engagement, value through continuous improvement, research and education and the superior patient experience.

 To learn more about the programs plan on attending one of two open house sessions being held at our Radnor campus at 240 N. Radnor-Chester Road.
 Pre-registration is not required but suggested.
-Click on the session you are interested in attending:
+Click on the session below if you are interested in attending: